 Policy #12 of The Animal Welfare Act (AWA) regulations requires principal investigators to consider alternatives to procedures that may cause more than momentary slight pain or distress to the animals and provide a written narrative of the methods used and sources consulted to determine the availability of alternatives, including refinements, reductions and replacements.

 The Mulford Library is available to assist with this literature search.

-“…Methods should be consistent with the AVMA Guidelines on Euthanasia (AVMA 2007 or later editions).”
+“…Methods should be consistent with the AVMA Guidelines on Euthanasia (AVMA 2013 edition).”